 However, as you are busy organizing images on your backend, do not forget that images on the frontend of your website are equally as important.

 “It makes sense to organize the images in your media library so that you can easily locate, identify and understand each one, but it is equally important to optimize the images you post so that it makes sense to search engines.

 Search bots are not smart at interpreting images.
 It is your job to make it easy for them.” said Craig, an expert in development, Birmingham.web development, Birmingham.

-If you are looking for a free way to organise your media using folders, Media Library + is right for you, just remember that you will need to upgrade for $19 if you want to insert images into a folder right from inside posts and pages.
+If you are looking for a free way to organise your media using folders, CatFolders – WP Media Folders is right for you.
+Even with the free version, you are able to insert images into a folder right from inside posts and pages.